SuperGouge/lol-forum-enhance/README.md

 > What's the difference between this script and the [FEK](http://fek.worreh.com/ "Forum Enhancer Kit") or the [Wrenchman's Tools](http://tools.wrenchbox.de/ "Wrenchman's Tools - Avatars")?

 All these tools may seem similar, but there are some major and minor differences.
 The biggest one is, that this script don't need to be configured, and doesn't force you to log in to a third person website.
 You can't use your own pictures, you are bound to the official ones.
 This also prevents you from seeing others with not-league-related avatars or icons you do not want to see at all.

 ---

+> Does this script work with the new forum version?

+It does and was in fact completely re-edited for it.

+---